-Apps that might help
+Apps that Might Help

-- Mountain Molehill is a CBT-based app designed for autistic people to help manage anxiety.
-It allows you to check-in and track your worries, - Autistic Space Kit is an app that allows you to communicate in times of distress or crisis using a traffic light system and trusted contacts.
+Mountain Molehill is a CBT-based app designed for autistic people to help manage anxiety.
+It allows you to check-in and track your worries,

 Finch is a self-care virtual pet app that offers a cute and fun way to look after your wellbeing.